 From fishing to cruising

-Highland Lassie is a floating hotel moored in picturesque Dochgarroch, home to a popular stretch on the Caledonian Canal just outside of the Highland capital of Inverness.
+Highland Lassie is a floating hotel & restaurant moored in picturesque village of Dochgarroch, home to a popular stretch of the Caledonian Canal just 3 miles from the Highland capital of Inverness.

 Surrounded by charming Scottish countryside and within easy reach of some of the Highland’s most famous sights and landmarks, Highland Lassie is a unique and central base to explore the captivating Highlands.